simul/simul.github.io/programming/performance.md

 Resolution
 -------------
 The resolution of the water (Found in the trueSKY Actor Settings) is again an obvious value.
-(In some versions, Half-Resolution has an view issue that is currently being resolved, making it unusable.
-Apologies)
+(In some versions, Half-Resolution has an view issue that is currently being resolved)

 Screen Space Reflections
 -------------------------
-Screen-space Reflections on a boundless ocean can produce a heavy performance hit.
+Screen-space Reflections on a boundless ocean can produce a large performance hit.

 Profile Buffer Resolution
 -----------------------
 If you have noticed your water "shimmering", it may be because you need to increase your buffer resolution.
 A low minimum and high maximum waves mean you will need to increase the resolution for the water to stay looking great.

-There are currently not as many setting available to customise water, but this will continue to change based on our preferences and your requests.
-Keep an eye out for them!

 Low performance